yhsmedia/preschool/pages/ss_lessons/people-worship-jesus.md

 page: "12"
 theme: "Jesus is God and is worthy of all worship and praise"
 scripture: ""
-memory-verse: ""For all have sinned, and come short of the glory of God."
+memory-verse: "For all have sinned, and come short of the glory of God.
 Romans 3:23"
 ---
 Lesson guide link: [Growing in God’s Word Lesson Guide](/teacher-guides/growing-in-god’s-word-teacher-guide.pdf)